 Summer Training for Cross Country

 As the track season winds down in the spring, the distance runners enter a time that sport scientists call the transitional phase in the annual plan.
 Track is an unusual sport in that there is no one time that all of the athletes are finished with their season.
 An athlete that finishes up with a junior varsity meet or a sophomore championship meet may end their season more than a month earlier than the athlete competing at the state championships.
 And of course the very best runners may go on to run at an all-star meet or USATF Junior Nationals.
 It is just not a clean ending for everybody.
-The transitional phase serves to re-align the training program of all of your distance runners while also providing a time for regeneration and relaxation before summer training starts for the cross country team.
+The transitional phase serves to re-align the training program of all of your distance runners while also providing a time for regeneration and relaxation before summer training for cross country runners starts.

 How much time should I take off from training coach?
 This is a frequently asked question once a runner competes in their last track meet.
 The answer is not intuitive.
 The fact is the runners with the lowest training age need the most time off to regenerate, while the runners with the highest training age usually need much less time.
 A young runner should take three to four weeks off from training, while the older runner two to three weeks.
-Note that there is a difference between training and running.
+Note that there is a difference between summer training for cross country and just running.
 Training is consistent everyday running.
 If the athlete gets bored during this regeneration period and is anxious to run a little bit then they should feel free to step out and run a few “easy miles”.
 Just no structured training or set mileage patterns.

 Around the third week in June is the time most good cross country programs get organized for their summer training.
 For most teams in this country that means about eight weeks of summer training camp before the actual cross country season officially begins.

 Click here for Coach Christensen’s Hill Training workouts for Cross Country Runners